Hire in Brazil

-- Work and social security card, (issued by the MTE – it usually takes 7 to 10 days to obtain)
+- Work and social security card, (issued by the MTE – it usually takes seven to 10 days to obtain)

-Both the work and social security cards are a requirement for obtaining employment, indeed it is illegal for a Brazilian company to employee persons without obtaining these.
+Both the work and social security cards are a requirement for obtaining employment.
+It is illegal for a Brazilian company to employ someone without these documents.